Carolinapm354/MIT_3D_Flood_Map/README.md

  <em>We created a color ramp called "Blues2".
 The HTML notation of the light Blue is #bddee8 and of the blue is #2b5d9e. </em>
 ![Color_Ramp](Assets/Color_Ramp.png)
-<p align="center"><em>Figure #: Flood Hazard Layer Color Ramp</em><p>
+<p align="center"><em>Figure 5: Flood Hazard Layer Color Ramp</em><p>

  2. Open Qgis2three.js plugin.
 Right click on the flood hazard layer and open a vector layer settigs.
 A dialog box will appear, one of the setiing options is "Material".
 In "Color" drop down the menu and choose expression.
-In the expression box write "ramp_color('Blues2', DEPTH2d), as shown in figure #.
+In the expression box write "ramp_color('Blues2', DEPTH2d), as shown in figure 6.

  ![Material Settings](Assets/Material_setting.png)
- <p align="center"><em> Figure#: Material settings to add Color Ramp. </em><p>
+ <p align="center"><em> Figure 6: Material settings to add Color Ramp. </em><p>

  After this, click on "apply" and "ok".
 The colors are set.